overwolf/overwolf.github.io/docs/api/overwolf-utils.md

   Please note that if Overwolf updates while it is in-game, it will not show in-game until the game has been restarted.
   :::

-> Checks whether an Overwolf client update is available.

 Parameter   | Type     | Description                                 |
 ----------- | ---------| --------------------------------------------|